ipfs/kubo/docs/config.md

 ### `Addresses.Swarm`

-Array of multiaddrs describing which addresses to listen on for p2p swarm connections.
+An array of multiaddrs describing which addresses to listen on for p2p swarm connections.

 Supported Transports: